 The rollout serves as a deep "institutional study" in student success, forcing a rigorous audit of campus-specific infrastructure.
 By using real-time student feedback as a translator between traditional academic bureaucracy and the modern learner, the System aims to identify and correct localized roadblocks to ensure the university environment is accessible and culturally grounded for all students.

-Texas A&M University System leaders emphasize the importance of the
+Texas A&M University System leaders emphasize the importance of the "human at the center" of all broad-scale technology solutions.

 The bigger picture: